What Does Maths Stand for? Everything You Need to Know [MATHS]

 History of Maths

-Prior to the modern era and the global transmission of information, written evidence of new mathematical breakthroughs was only found in a few places.
+Prior to the modern era and the global transmission of information, only a few places had written evidence of new mathematical breakthroughs.

 Beginning around 3000 BC, the Mesopotamian states of Sumer, Akkad, and Assyria, closely followed by Ancient Egypt and the Levantine state of Ebla, began using arithmetic, algebra, and geometry for taxation, commerce, trade, as well as patterns in nature, astronomy, and to record time and formulate calendars.